Manufacturing Analytics Vendor Selection Checklist for 2026

 AI Roadmap in Writing

-AI feature roadmaps change frequently.
-If a vendor's AI capabilities are a significant factor in your selection decision, require a written roadmap with delivery dates for Phase 2 features — not a verbal commitment from the sales team.
-Include roadmap milestones as a performance clause in the contract.
+If AI capabilities are a significant selection factor, require a written roadmap with delivery dates — not verbal commitments.
+Include roadmap milestones as performance clauses in the contract.

 AI · 06